sttp/Specification/Sections/DataPointStructure.md

 * Value - multiple native types supports
 * Flags - standardize minimal set of simple flags, complex state can be new data point

+> :tomato::question: SEC: Rather than require all data to be mapped into a predefined Data Point, the lowest level of the protocol that defines how data is serialized should be a free-form data block that is defined at runtime.
+Instead, the Data Point Structure should be more like:
+> * C37.118 Data Point Structure
+> * DNP Data Point Structure
+> * ICCP Data Point Structure
+> * IEC 61850-90-5 Data Point Structure
+> * Generic Time-Series Data Point Structure (Origional Data Point Structure listed above)
+>
+> At some level, all measurements can be mapped to Generic Time-Series Data Point Structure, but they shouldn't be required to be from the get-go.
+This would allow the creation of a front-end data transport that could move any kind of time series data in its raw format and the consumer of the data can decide how to translate the data.
+This also means that these raw protocols could be encapsolated and transported over encrypted channels without requiring a stateful metadata repository to map all measurements to a GUID.

 ### Data Point Value Types

 * Null